-The most used types of conveyor belt are rubber 'multi-ply' belts, which make up around 85% of industrial conveyor belts used in Europe.
+The most commonly used type of conveyor belt are rubber 'multi-ply' belts, which make up some 85% of industrial conveyor belt used in Europe.
 This type of belt has multiple layers of polyester/nylon (EP) fabric that are used to create a sturdy carcass.
 This, in turn, is protected by a thick outer coating of rubber.
-Most multi-ply belting will have between two and four layers of fabric.
-This means that some 45,000km of non-biodegradable polyester and nylon fabric is being created and, ultimately, discarded every year, which is more than the circumference of the Earth.
+Most multi-ply belting will have between two to four layers of fabric.
+This means that some 45,000 kilometres of non-biodegradable polyester and nylon fabric is being created and ultimately discarded every year, which is more than the circumference of our planet.

-The raw materials such as polyester/nylon fabrics and the components used to create synthetic rubber are virtually all directly or indirectly derived from crude oil.
-In fact, a typical conveyor belt is effectively 45% oil, and one tonne of scrap rubber will usually contain some 500 litres of oil.
+The raw materials such as polyester/nylon fabrics and the components used to create synthetic rubber are pretty much all directly or indirectly derived from crude oil.
+In fact, a typical conveyor belt is effectively 45% oil.
+One tonne of scrap rubber will usually contain some 500 litres of oil.

 In Europe, nearly 95% of all used car tyres are now recycled.
 By comparison, the amount of used conveyor belting being recycled is believed to be less than 10%.
 There are many reasons for this disparity.
-Recycling conveyor belts is an appreciably slower, more complicated, and expensive process.
+Recycling conveyor belts is an appreciably slower, more complicated and expensive process.
 There is also much less demand for the polyester and nylon fabric inner plies and certainly no practical use for the metal cables found in steelcord reinforced belts.

-No matter how much we would like it to be different, the harsh reality is that under foreseeable market circumstances, recycling industrial conveyors is not only ecologically problematic, but also not viable.
+No matter how much we would like it

+to be different, the harsh reality is that under foreseeable market circumstances, recycling industrial conveyors is not only ecologically problematic, it is also not viable.
 This is precisely the reason why producing conveyor belts that have the longest possible working life is now more important than ever before.